-Tyson John is in his first season as the head women’s soccer coach at USC Upstate.
+Tyson John is in his second season as the head women’s soccer coach at USC Upstate.
 John was named the program’s fourth head coach on July 18, 2016.

 Prior to arriving in Spartanburg, John compiled a 74-23-4 record in five seasons at Martin Methodist, including five consecutive NAIA Tournament appearances and two straight visits to the NAIA Quarterfinals.
 He was named the TSAC Coach of the Year in 2011 and 2012.
 As the head coach of the Redhawks, John coached 13 NAIA All-Americans and two NAIA Scholar-Athletes.